Welcome to the big branding questionnaire.

 Check out the branding services we offer and you’ll see what I mean.

-Going back to the above example, the pet food business will require a brand identity, packaging, possibly an ecommerce website, maybe even product photography.
+Returning to our earlier example of the pet food business, this company will require a brand identity, packaging, possibly an ecommerce website, maybe even product photography.

 The National IT provider probably has sales material, internal documents, proposals, company brochures, slide decks, and presentations to consider.